Design for Startups

 How it Works

-- Companies tell us a design problem they would like solved
+- Companies identify a design problem they would like solved

-- We match companies with an Emily Carr designer who has the skills in that area
+- Emily Carr University matches each company with one emerging designer who has skills in the area

 Examples of Past Projects